-This statement covers Actis Holdings S.à.r.l. and its subsidiaries (together and unless the context otherwise indicates, "we", the "Firm", the "group" or "Actis").
+This statement covers Actis Holdings S.à.r.l. and its subsidiaries (together and unless the context otherwise indicates, "we" or "Actis").
 Actis GP LLP and Actis UK Advisers Limited (AUKA) are authorised and regulated by the FCA, and carry on TCFD in-scope business (within the meaning of Chapter 2 of the FCA's Environmental, Social and Governance (ESG) sourcebook) comprising fund management and portfolio management respectively (collectively referred to as "FCA-regulated entities").
-One of the purposes of this report is to allow the FCA regulated entities to fulfil their climate-related reporting obligations under Chapter 2 of the FCA's ESG sourcebook.
+One of the purposes of this report is to allow the FCA-regulated entities to fulfil their climate-related reporting obligations under Chapter 2 of the FCA's ESG sourcebook.

-This Report relates to the activities undertaken by Actis between 1 January 2023 and 31 December 2023, although at times it might reference activities or initiatives undertaken outside this time period including progress made during 2024 where relevant.
-The policies and practices referred to in this report are, unless otherwise stated, adopted by Actis on a group-wide basis and applied in the relevant jurisdictions in which it operates.
-The management of climate risks and opportunities within the FCA-regulated entities are wholly aliqned with the wider group, except as indicated otherwise.
+This Report relates to the activities undertaken by Actis between 1 January 2024 and 31 December 2024, although at times it might reference activities or initiatives undertaken outside this time period including progress made during 2025 where relevant.
+The policies and practices referred to in this report are, unless otherwise stated, adopted on an Actis sub-group-wide basis and applied in the relevant jurisdictions in which it operates.
+The management of climate risks and opportunities within the FCA-regulated entities is wholly aligned with the wider Actis subgroup, except as indicated otherwise.